Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 where \( \circ \) denotes element-wise multiplication, and \( W \) and \( U \) are matrices decomposed from the tensor \( T \).

 Miller et al. \cite{miller2021tensor} propose the uniform Matrix Product State (u-MPS) model as a type of recurrent tensor network used for processing sequential data.
 In the u-MPS, all cores of the MPS are identical tensors \( A \) with shape \( (D, d, D) \).
 The model's recurrent nature allows it to generate \( n \)-th order tensors \( T_n \in R^{d^n} \) for any natural number \( n \), enabling its application to sequential data.
-For a sequence of arbitrary length \( n \) over an alphabet \( \Sigma \) of size \( d \), a u-MPS can map the sequence to the index of an \( n \)-th order tensor \( T_n \), defining a scalar-valued function \( f_A(s) = \alpha^\intercal A(s) \omega \), where \( A(s) = A(s_1)A(s_2)\ldots A(s_n) \) represents the compositional matrix product of the sequence, and $\alpha$ and $\omega$ are $D$-dimensional vectors that serve as boundary conditions terminating the initial and final bond dimensions of the network.
-Parallel evaluation of \( f_A(s) \) is efficient, carried out in \( O(\log n) \) time, and enables u-MPS to be used in various tasks such as probabilistic sequence modeling.
+For a sequence of arbitrary length \( n \) over an alphabet of size \( d \), a u-MPS can map the sequence to the index of an \( n \)-th order tensor \( T_n \), defining a scalar-valued function \( f_A(s) = \alpha^\intercal A(s) \omega \), where \( A(s) = A(s_1)A(s_2)\ldots A(s_n) \) represents the compositional matrix product of the sequence, and $\alpha$ and $\omega$ are $D$-dimensional vectors that serve as boundary conditions terminating the initial and final bond dimensions of the network.
 The application of a unitary MPS (u-MPS) model has shown unique generative properties and successful extrapolation of non-local correlations, indicating potential scalability to real-world sequence modeling tasks.
-These findings underline the suitability of MPS and tensor networks in handling complex linguistic phenomena.

-\textbf{Generalized Tensor Networks:} Glasser, Pancotti and Cirac \cite{glasser2020probabilistic} explored the connection between tensor networks and probabilistic graphical models, from which “generalized tensor networks” are proposed.
+\textbf{Generalized Tensor Networks:} Glasser et al. \cite{glasser2020probabilistic} explored the connection between tensor networks and probabilistic graphical models, from which “generalized tensor networks” are proposed.
 These allow for input tensors to be copied and reused in other parts of the network, allowing for greater computational efficiency while also involving fewer parameters, and greater expressivity over new types of variational wavefunctions when compared with regular tensor networks.
 Several generalized tensor network structures are proposed, the discriminative string-bond states (SBS) and entangled plaquette state (EPS) models utilizing tensor copy operations, and are tested in supervised contexts in both image and environmental sound classification tasks.
 The method showed superior performance to other tensor network learning models; the authors note that these results are achieved over very small bond dimensions compared to previous works.

 \textbf{Hierarchical MPS:} Hierarchical MPS models have emerged as a powerful approach for addressing complex machine learning tasks.
 They are characterized by a tiered structure that emphasizes the flexibility of representation and computational efficiency.